Pragada Kotaiah: Career

-Shri Kotaiah founded the Romperu Development Committee; got distributed about 16,000 acres of land of Romperu drain to poor in 1954.
+Pragada Kotaiah founded the Romperu Development Committee, through which approximately 16,000 acres of land from the Romperu drain were distributed to the impoverished in 1954.
 That was the starting point and set up example for the distribution of Government lands in the state.

-Irrigation
+Kotaiah was responsible for provision of irrigation facilities in Romperu lands in Chirala and for starting of Thotavaripalem Lift Irrigation Schema and helped economic uplift of thousands of poor peasants in several villages on the eastern side of Kunderu drain in Chirala Taluq.

-Shri Kotaiah was responsible for provision of irrigation facilities in Romperu lands in Chirala and for starting of Thotavaripalem Lift Irrigation Schema and helped economic uplift of thousands of poor peasants in several villages on the eastern side of Kunderu drain in Chirala Taluq.
+He also worked as an inspector of cooperative societies, during which he studied the challenges faced by weavers and the reasons behind the failure of cooperatives.
+Kotaiah organized handloom weavers' conferences throughout the State, urging them to establish more cooperative societies.

 Development of Drainage Facilities

 He fought for provision of drainage facilities to the lands irrigated in Krishna Western Delta in 1964, when irrigated lands in Chirala and Bapatla areas were inundated in the Floods.
 With the result Mitra Committee was constituted.
 The report was kept in cold storage; Again unprecedented floods occurred in May 1969 in Chirala Area, washing away into the sea more than 2,000 people working in the fields.
-When Dr. K. L. Rao the then Union Irrigation Minister visited Chirala at that time, Shri Kotaiah pleaded for implementation of the recommendations of the Mitra Committee and also got announced on the spot, a loan of Rs.
+When Dr. K. L. Rao the then Union Irrigation Minister visited Chirala at that time, Kotaiah pleaded for implementation of the recommendations of the Mitra Committee and also got announced on the spot, a loan of Rs.
 30 million by the Centre to the State Government to take up the Drainage Facilities.
 The Andhra Pradesh State Drainage Cess Act was enacted; Andhra Pradesh State Drainage Board was formed; took up the schemes for improvement of Drainage Facilities in both Krishna and Godavari Deltas.